adtrace/adtrace_sdk_unity/README.md

 #### Use a default tracker

-- Create a new tracker in your [dashboard].
+- Create a new tracker in your [panel].
 - Open your app delegate and set the default tracker of your config:

   ```csharp
   adtraceConfig.setDefaultTracker("{TrackerToken}");
   ```

 - Replace `{TrackerToken}` with the tracker token you created in step one.
-Please note that the dashboard displays a tracker URL (including `http://app.adtrace.io/`).
+Please note that the panel displays a tracker URL (including `http://app.adtrace.io/`).
 In your source code, you should specify only the six or seven-character token and not the entire URL.

 - Build and run your app.
 You should see a line like the following in your LogCat: